Complete gentle and special biserial algebras are $g$-tame: Introduction

 \begin{theorem}[Theorem \ref{D-twosilt}] Let $D$ be a dissection of a $\circ\bullet$-marked surface $(S,M)$ and $A(D)$ the complete gentle algebra associated with $D$.
 Then there are bijections

 such that $C(\mathcal{X}) = C(T_{\mathcal{X}})$.
 In particular, we have $\mathcal{F}(A(D))=\mathcal{F}(D)$. \end{theorem}

+It is shown via representation theory that $\mathcal{F}(A(D))=\mathcal{F}(D)$ is a (not necessarily finite) non-singular fan (Corollary \ref{FD is non-singular}).

 A main ingredient of our proof of Theorem \ref{dense} is the asymptotic behavior of $g$-vectors under Dehn twists.
-This proof is inspired from the proof of \cite[Theorem 1.5]{Yurikusa20}.
-In the forthcoming paper \cite{Aoki}, this method plays a key role for analyzing the polytope associated with the fan $\mathcal{F}(A(D))$.
+This proof is inspired by the proof of \cite[Theorem 1.5]{Yurikusa20}.
+Recently, Plamondon and the second author \cite{PY} showed that finite dimensional tame algebras are $g$-tame.
+Although finite dimensional special biserial algebras are tame, our result includes infinite dimensional case.
+Moreover, since our method is based on a geometric model of complete gentle algebras $A(D)$, it gives much more information about $g$-vectors, e.g.\,in the forthcoming paper \cite{Aoki}, it plays a key role for analyzing the polytope associated with the fan $\mathcal{F}(A(D))$.

 This paper is organized as follows.
 Through to Section \ref{Secproofdense}, we study the geometric and combinatorial aspects of our results.
 In Section \ref{Secprel}, we recall the notions and results of \cite{APS,PPP} in terms of our notations.
 Before proving our results, we give some examples in Section \ref{Secexample}.
 By using the examples, we prove Theorem \ref{introbij} in Section \ref{Secg}.
 In Sections \ref{SecDehn} and \ref{Secproofdense}, we study $g$-vectors of $D$-laminates and their asymptotic behavior under Dehn twists, and prove Theorem \ref{dense}.